mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/Spring Rest/content.md

 encodingFilter.setInitParameter("forceEncoding", "true");
 encodingFilter.addMappingForUrlPatterns(null, true, "/*");
 ```
-Normally, For bootstrapping a spring web application it is easy to use **AbstractAnnotationConfigDispatcherServletInitializer class** which is
+Normally, for bootstrapping a spring web application it is easy to use **AbstractAnnotationConfigDispatcherServletInitializer class** which is
 an implemantation of **WebApplicationInitializer interface**.
 The **AbstractAnnotationConfigDispatcherServletInitializer class** registers a **ContextLoaderlistener** (optionally)
 and a **DispatcherServlet** and allows you to easily add configuration classes to load for both classes and to apply filters to the **DispatcherServlet** and to provide the servlet mapping.